Skip to main content

 Figure \(\PageIndex{9}\)

-The structure of pyridoxal phosphate, which contains a reactive aldehyde, is converted to an imine by reaction with the ε-amino side chain of a lysine in the active site of a PLP-dependent enzyme, is shown in Figure \(\PageIndex{10}\).
+The structure of pyridoxal phosphate, which contains a reactive aldehyde, is converted to an imine by reaction with the ε-amino side chain of a lysine in the active site of a PLP-dependent enzyme, as shown in Figure \(\PageIndex{10}\).

 Figure \(\PageIndex{10}\)

-Figure \(\PageIndex{11}\) shows an interactive iCn3D modelof the E. Coli Aspartate aminotransferase, W140H mutant, maleate complex (1ARI).
+Figure \(\PageIndex{11}\) shows an interactive iCn3D model of the E. Coli Aspartate aminotransferase, W140H mutant, maleate complex (1ARI).

-Figure \(\PageIndex{11}\): Aspartate aminotransferase, W140H mutant, maleate complex (1ARI).
+NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{11}\): Aspartate aminotransferase, W140H mutant, maleate complex (1ARI).
 (Copyright; author via source).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...ZQixXhCwX5EEQ9